quantumlib/Stim/README.md

 - <a name="H_YZ"></a>**`H_YZ`**

     A variant of the Hadamard gate that swaps the Y and Z axes (instead of X and Z).
-    A 180 degree rotation around the Y+Z axis.

     - Example: